swarm-chain/aistudio/README.md

+Here's the updated document with the "Update setup.py Entry Points" section removed:

+---

 # 🚧 Swarm AI Studio Installation Guide

 *This project is currently under active development.
 You might encounter some issues during setup or usage.
 We appreciate your understanding and welcome any feedback to improve the experience.*